JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/ReadMe.md

 Rather than follow the paper exactly, this folder will define and solve a simpler version of the Expression Problem to demonstrate the basic idea of the solution.
 With that foundation, the paper's real problem will be explored and solved.

+**In addition, the paper explains how to write a `show` function that pretty prints the mathetmatical expression.
+This folder's contents will not overview that part of the paper.
+The full reasons will be explained when we get to that part.**

 ### Contents of The Paper

 The paper above has 8 sections: